 What the Shares are

-All Faculty and Staff Home Directories – Faculty and Staff go here to use their individual personal directory or to view the personal directories of Faculty and Staff that they have access to.
+- All Faculty and Staff Home Directories: The personal directories of Faculty and Staff that you have access to.

-Bin is accessible by any lab computer, desktop, or laptop connected to Emerson’s Boston campus network.
+Bin is accessible by any lab computer, desktop, or laptop connected to Emerson’s Boston campus network or VPN.
 Note that while Bin is accessible from all across the campus, not all spaces have the wiring needed for high-speed video editing.

 Is Bin backed up?
 Is my data protected?